dannydover/vain/README.md

 # Vain: A Tangible Google Analytics Display

 Vain is a Photon (a $20 web enabled micro-controller that is similar to an Arduino) based project that displays real-time Google Analytics data on a real-world display.
-Since the device does not have any physical user inputs, it relies on Google’s OAuth 2.0 for Limited-Input Device protocol for authenticating Google Analytics the appropriate Google Analytics account.
-Webhooks via [Particle.io’s free service](https://www.particle.io) are used to authenticate the device and then repeatedly request the amount of real-time active users on a given website.
+Since the device does not have any physical user input mechanisms, it relies on [Google’s OAuth 2.0 for Limited-Input Device protocol](https://developers.google.com/identity/protocols/OAuth2ForDevices) for authenticating the appropriate Google Analytics account.
+Webhooks via [Particle.io’s free service](https://www.particle.io) are used to authenticate the device and then repeatedly request the current amount of real-time active users on a given website.
 This data is then displayed on an external display.

 ## Required Hardware